 From Gairloch, the plan for the day is to head to Lochcarron, passing through Torridon and around the beautiful Applecross peninsula.
 Depending on your time, you could also head back to Inverness rather than overnight at Lochcarron, if you were thinking of a 6 night / 7 day itinerary.

 If you’re not pulling a caravan or driving a huge motorhome, then a drive from Applecross down the incredible alpine-like Bealach na Ba road is a must.
 This is one of Britain’s highest roads, and offers gorgeous views across to the Isle of Skye.
-The drive around the Applecross peninsula is also stunning, but don’t expect to drive it quickly – it’s a windy, slow, single-track road.
+The drive around the Applecross peninsula is also beautiful, but don’t expect to drive it quickly.
+It’s a windy, slow, single-track road.

 Facilities en route: This is still quite a remote part of the world.
 You’ll find some services at Kinlochewe, Applecross and Lochcarron.
 We can also recommend stopping off at the Torridon where there’s an excellent cafe.